coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 There is also a button labled "Compare & pull request".
 Click this button and the changes will be diplayed, an indicator that it is (not) able to merge and a Create pull request button.
 There is also an opportunity to make/leave a comment.

-## Interoperability and Integration with Editors

-### Visual Studio Code
-* This free Windows application can handle Windows/UNIX line feed differences in files like Ruby. (.rb)
-* Provides a decent side-by-side markdown editor/visualizer
-* Can be a GUI front-end to Git
-* Does side-by-side 'diff' comparisons, both with selected files as well as with Git

-Merge this list
-* For documenting in .md files
-* Open Preview to Side (Icon to right in tab bar)
-* Ctrl+J to toggle panel (bottom pane)
-* Terminal tab of panel to open PowerShell
-* May need to specify PS for Terminal as it might default to cmd (Process??)
-* Customize keyboard Shift+Alt+Up/Down (Process??)
-* Extensions
-    * PowerShell
-    * Git History (See Review History Section)
-    * Chef (Not tried yet)

-#### Windows/UNIX line feed differences
-No coments at this time.
-It just seems to work.

-#### Markdown editing (.md files)
-<a href='UsingMarkdown.md'>Using Markdown</a>

-#### Viewing differences
-* At any time there is a saved file, that is different than the commited file, it is possible to view the differences by selecting the Changes View icon in the upper right.

 ## Using PowerShell with Git
 As I mentioned, one of the features that sold me on the use of VSCode, is the ability to run PowerShell in the Integrated Terminal.
 From here, I can not only execute ad-hoc PS commands, but I can run whole scripts and snippets of scripts.
 As an example, consider the following script: